TillAlbert/test/First Doc.md

 ## General

-Logger is a PL/SQL logging and debugging framework which was initially created by Tyler Muth and is currently developed by Martin D'Souza.
+Logger(OraOpenSource) is a PL/SQL logging and debugging framework which was initially created by Tyler Muth and is currently developed by Martin D'Souza.
 This utillity is recommended for logging in PL/SQL.

 ## PL/SQL Procedure / Function Template